billbudge/WebEditorFramework/examples/functioncharts/README.md

   <img src="./resources/do_while.svg"  alt="" title="More general iteration functions.">
 </figure>

-If we make the iteration parameter a numeric index which the body and condition can test, then we can define for-loop primitives.
-Depending on the predicate chosen, we can implement various kinds of loop.
+If we make the iteration parameter a numeric index which the body and condition can test, then we can define for-loop primitives over a numeric range.
+Depending on the predicate chosen, we can implement various kinds of loops.
 Below we choose to implement the most common for-loops.

 ```ts
 for (let i = start; i < end; )   // for [start,end[+